Table of Contents

 Creating an omit map in Coot

-With Coot open and your structure loaded with normal maps (Fo-Fc and 2 Fo-Fc) generated, use the Extentions menu to select Maps.
+With Coot open and your structure loaded with normal maps (Fo-Fc and 2 Fo-Fc) generated, use the Calculate menu to select Map Tools.

-Use the Mask Map window to identify the chain and residue number of the molecules you want to generate an omit map around, for instance, C/1-2 for chain C and residues C1 and C2.
+Use the Calculate a Masked Map window to identify the chain and residue number of the molecules you want to generate an omit map around, for instance, C/1-2 for chain C and residues C1 and C2.

 Finally, display the omit map using the Draw menu > display manager > display masked map and while you are in the manager, undisplay anything that is visually noisy.
 Go look at your ligands that were masked and see how the density turned out.